The home DNA test or home DNA test kit is a sample collection kit provided by the DNA testing company to a patient at home.

 There are specific regions in our genome that are similar in sequence structure.
 But their number of repeats is different.
 For let say one sequence is 12 nucleotides long and repeatedly present in the genome.

 In one person, this specific region presents 50, in another person 90 and in the third person 120 times.

 This means the structure of the DNA sequence is the same but its numbers are different.
-These types of sequences are known as markers or genetic markers and widely used DNA testing.
+These types of sequences are known as markers or genetic markers and are widely used in DNA testing.

-To establish a relationship between two non-related people scientists are using approximately 12 to 21 different long and short markers, amplify it and separate it.
-How different person have different repeat numbers, are explained in the figure below,
+To establish a relationship between two non-related people scientists are using approximately 12 to 21 different long and short markers, amplify and separate them.
+How different people have different repeat numbers, are explained in the figure below,

 Related article: Paternity DNA Test- Process, Results, Legal Proceeding and Cost.